-Floating Boat Dock with Slip, Four Pilings, and Ramp: \$220 per year, with an annual Consumer Price Index adjustment.
+Floating boat dock, five pilings, gangway, walkway: \$128 per year, with an annual Consumer Price Index adjustment.

-Bank Protection: The public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.